Home » Running Muscles for Speed » The Weakest Link Principle For Running Speed: Why Speed May Rise Only As Far As Its Weakest Link Allows

 • Where is force leaking?

-• Where is coordination breaking?
+• Where is coordination breaking down?

 • Where is the system bottlenecked?